This web syllabus includes more detail than the printed version.

 You need to know pre-calc and trigonometry at a level that corresponds roughly to a "B" in those courses, but there will be a 1-day review of vectors from trig.
 Other than that, there is little review of basic material you are expected to know from prior trig or algebra classes.
 You must be currently enrolled in MAC2311 (Calculus I) and PHY2048L (physics lab) or have earned a "C" in those courses.
-Satisfactory completion of ENC0025 and REA0017 or the appropriate placement scores are also prerequisites because problems must be read and report writing is very important in the lab.
+Satisfactory completion of ENC0025 and REA0017 or the appropriate placement scores or exemption are also prerequisites because problems must be read and report writing is very important in the lab.
 Calculus will be used.
 (See separate page for details on the introduction and use of calculus in this course.)

 A "C" is not enough?

 If you did not get a B or better in Trig and Pre-Calc on your first attempt